Three Types of Dwarfism

 Survivors of TD

 The survivors of TD are found all around the world.
 Russia, Mexico, Germany, and many in Brazil.
 These sweet babies display a special brand of joy that can be clearly seen in their bright smiles, belly laughs and cute giggles.
-As with many children with disabilities, they are unaware of their challenges and like most children flourish under the love of their parents, siblings, family and friends.
+As with many children with disabilities, they are unaware of their challenges, and like most children they flourish under the love of their parents, siblings, family, and friends.

-Do they have challenges?
+Do special needs parents have challenges?
 Yes.
-Living with a tracheostomy, breathing with a ventilator*, having a g-tube and needing to suction your child when he/she coughs or needs a saline or albuterol treatment all comes with it’s own set of challenges.
-However, I believe the love of a parent, though finding these things challenging, finds that love wins out.
+Living with a tracheostomy, breathing with a ventilator*, having a g-tube and needing to suction your child when he/she coughs or needs a saline or albuterol treatment all comes with its own set of issues.
+However, despite these hardship’s, these parent’s find that love overshadows their circumstances.